 And if a couple or group is having a break and a snack on a particularly scenic rock it's fairly insensitive to stop with them - unless you're German in which case we realise it's your right as you placed your towel there the night before.

 Similarly when others are transitioning as in taking off skins to ski down don't join them even though it may be the best, most sheltered spot on the ridge.
 And stopping below a higher group is not only potentially dangerous ( see 5) because of the risk of an avalanche from the tourers above but also because they will throw rocks at you if you make first tracks in the perfect powder before they do.

 7) DO MAKE EXCEPTIONS

-If you're a couple enjoying a day in the mountain together it might be a bit of a scruple whether to say yes or no to some gnarly loner spoiling your journée romantique pour deux.
+If you're a couple enjoying a day in the mountain together, unless you are polar bears, you might not welcome a gnarly tourer to join you.
 Just hope he's not a tailgater (see 3).

 8) TAKE SAFETY PRECAUTIONS - FOR YOU AND OTHERS

 Oh you have a transceiver on but you decided to keep your load lighter by not packing probes and shovel?
 That's ok because should there be an avalanche others will be able to track your transceiver and dig you out.
 Right?
 No. How are you going to help anyone else if you only have a transceiver and your bare (freezing) hands for shovelling avalanche debris?

 NB Some basic codes of conduct are so obvious we're not even highlighting as in never drop your energy bar wrappers, play loud music, be tempted to pull up trees or shoot bouquetin.